luislopez-dev/Razor-Pages-Selenium-Docker-Github-Actions-TDD-Starter-Kit/README.md

 [Watch on YouTube](https://youtu.be/0nfXpb7OsPA?si=28_t2m6mDIMfSiVw)

 ## Future Considerations
-Although the project already provides a practical and functional foundation, the future may include the possibility of adopting more clean architecture principles and introducing DDD practices if needed to handle more complex scenarios.
+Although the project already provides a practical and functional foundation, the future may include the possibility of refactoring de application layer, adopting more clean architecture principles and introducing DDD practices if needed to handle more complex scenarios.

-If you want to see this evolution, please consider leaving a star ⭐ to support further engineering  improvements.

 ## Project created and maintained by [Luis López](https://github.com/luislopez-dev)